RTXteam/RTX/README.md

 During the Translator program's feasibility assessment phase (2017-2019), our team&mdash;under the name "X-ray" that was assigned in accordance with the feasibility assessment's team-naming scheme based on the electromagnetic spectrum&mdash;built and released a prototype biomedical reasoning tool called RTX, which is why this software repository is called `RTX`.
 Our design for the ARAX software system builds on the code-base for RTX and leverages the already-built user interface and knowledge graph for RTX.
-Think of ARAX as extending RTX's capabilities by adding powerful new graph exploration capabilities and by adding a user-friendly language
+Think of ARAX as extending RTX's capabilities by adding powerful new graph exploration capabilities and by adding an expressive, but user-friendly language (ARAXi) for describing knowledge exploration workflows.

 # Organization of the ARAX/RTX software repository